grnet/synnefo/snf-astakos-client/docs/index.rst

         In case of error raise an AstakosClientException exception.

     **getDisplayNames(**\ token, uuids\ **)**
-        Given a valid authentication token and a list of uuids return a uuid_catalog, that is a dictionary with the given uuids as keys and the corresponding user names as values.
+        Given a valid authentication token and a list of UUIDs return a uuid_catalog, that is a dictionary with the given UUIDs as keys and the corresponding user names as values.
-        Invalid uuids will not be in the dictionary.
+        Invalid UUIDs will not be in the dictionary.
         In case of error raise an AstakosClientException exception.

     **getDisplayName(**\ token, uuid\ **)**
-        Given a valid authentication token and a uuid (as string) return the corresponding user name (as string).
+        Given a valid authentication token and a UUID (as string) return the corresponding user name (as string).
-        In case of invalid uuid raise NoDisplayName exception.
+        In case of invalid UUID raise NoDisplayName exception.
         In case of error raise an AstakosClientException exception.

     **getServiceDisplayNames(**\ token, uuids\ **)**